uclaml/SPIN/README.md

 ```
 bash scripts/finetune.sh
 ```

+## Evaluation
+For our evaluation on the Open LLM Leaderboard, please use the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repository at v0.4.0.
+Also, note that we set the number of few shot examples to be the same as instructed on the [Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
+Different evaluation versions results in different scores, but the trend will remain the same.

 ## Citation
 If you find this repo useful for your research, please consider citing the paper